akhsiM/akhsiM.github.io/index.md

 # Hi, I'm Mishka.

-Firstly, my real name is actually not Mishka, it's Kenny.
-Oh well, if we are going down this rabbit hole, Kenny is also not my real name, but it is definitely the name that most of my contacts and associates know me by.

-However Mishka is my home/ nickname.
-It's my favourite name.

 I am currently working as an Application Analyst by "trade".
 As an individual, I am a technically inclined person who has a strong interest in learning about all things technical-related, whether it's Dev, DevOps, SQLs or even CSS sometimes (we all know CSS isn't really a programming language!).

 This page was created in August 2019.
 It is the result of my "mini project" with the following intentions: